 No products in the cart.

 Flip over a bottle of chemical sunscreen and you’ll likely see homosalate listed as one of the active ingredients.
 Nearly 45-percent of all sunscreens in the United States contain it, yet homosalate is a hormone disruptor for men and women!
 This means it messes with your endocrine system—the system responsible for regulating all the activity of your cells and organs.
-Your endocrine system doesn’t know what to do with the chemicals, so it just assigns them a task.
-In the case of homosalate, it gets the job of estrogen, androgen or progesterone.[i]
+Your endocrine system doesn’t know what to do with homosalate, so it just assigns it to the same job as estrogen, androgen or progesterone.[i]
 Doesn’t everyone want pseudo hormones tagging along with them in the sun?
 No thanks!

 Homosalate breaks down in the sun